How to Correctly Report LLM-as-a-Judge Evaluations: Empirical Validation of Our Method

-We evaluate the method under the following parameter configuration.
-The LLM judge has accuracy parameters $(q_0, q_1) = (0.7, 0.9)$, and the true accuracy varies over $\theta \in \{0, 0.05, 0.10, \cdots, 1\}$, resulting in 21 distinct settings.
-For each setting of $(q_0, q_1, \theta)$, we generate a test dataset of size $n = 1000$ and a calibration dataset of total size $m_0 + m_1 = 500$, using an equal allocation $m_0 = m_1$ unless stated otherwise.
-We then compute the naive estimator $\hat{p}$ in~\eqref{eq:avg-pred} together with its confidence interval, and further compute the bias-adjusted estimator $\hat{\theta}$ in~\eqref{eq:point-estimator} and the confidence interval in~\eqref{eq:ci}.
-Each configuration is replicated 10,000 times to evaluate estimator behavior, interval coverage, and average interval length.
-Additional simulations exploring alternative parameter choices are provided in Appendix~\ref{sec:additional:mc}.
+We evaluate the proposed method under the following parameter configuration.
+The LLM judge is characterized by $(q_0, q_1) = (0.7, 0.9)$, and the true accuracy varies over $\theta \in \{0, 0.05, 0.10, \ldots, 1\}$, yielding 21 settings.
+This asymmetric choice of $(q_0,q_1)$ illustrates a realistic scenario where sensitivity and specificity differ.
+For each $(q_0, q_1, \theta)$, we generate a test dataset of size $n=1000$ and a calibration dataset of total size $m=200$, with equal allocation $m_0=m_1$ unless stated otherwise.